fxpio/composer-asset-plugin/Resources/doc/faqs.md

 Of course, 3 solutions can work around the problem:

 1. delete the `vendor` directory, do the `update`
-2. disable temporarily the import filter in the `extra` section
+2. disable temporarily the import filter in the `config` section
 3. add the dependency in the root Composer package:
   - add the dependency in the root Composer package with the required version (the version not found)
-  - put the option `extra.asset-optimize-with-conjunctive` to `false`,
+  - put the option `config.fxp-asset.optimize-with-conjunctive` to `false`,
   - do the `update`,
   - remove the dependency in the root Composer package
-  - remove the option `extra.asset-optimize-with-conjunctive`
+  - remove the option `config.fxp-asset.optimize-with-conjunctive`
   - do the `update` to sync the lock file,

 > The solution 1 is the easiest and fastest.